-As a result of our own foolish trade policies of the past, we have lost millions of jobs
+As a result of our own foolish trade policies of the past, we have lost millions of jobs and much of our technology leadership, and have transferred trillions of dollars to China.
 These huge annual trade deficits have built their military and developed their industry and technology at our expense.
-Their economy has grown from about 1.2 trillion in 2000, when ours was 10 trillion, to about 16 trillion now, when ours is about 22 trillion.
+Their economy has grown from about \$1.2 trillion in 2000, when ours was \$10 trillion, to about \$16 trillion now, when ours is about \$22 trillion.
 In this period our cumulative trade deficits in goods with them has amounted to more than \$6 trillion.
 The United States has not faced a foe with economic power this close to our own in over 130 years.